John Cade: Discovery of the effect of lithium on mania

-While Cade's results appeared highly promising, side effects of lithium in some cases led to non-compliance.
-The toxicity of lithium led to several deaths of patients undergoing lithium treatment.
+Cade continued researching mania, as well as the effect of other elements.
+He followed the developing research on lithium closely, but had abandoned its further research due to the initial patient death.
+After Cade's original hypothesis was proven correct by other scientists, Cade was recognized with a variety of awards and honors for the discovery of lithium's effect on mania and the prophylaxis of mania.

+There were several obstacles that hindered lithium's development.
 The problem of toxicity was greatly reduced when suitable tests were developed to measure the lithium level in the blood.
+The advent of the Beckman flame photometer allowed doctors to measure lithium levels more accurately to keep them within the tolerable range.
 Moreover, as a naturally occurring chemical, lithium salt could not be patented, meaning that its manufacturing and sales were not considered commercially viable.
-These factors prevented its widespread adoption in psychiatry for some years, particularly in the United States, where its use was banned until 1970.
+These factors prevented its widespread adoption in psychiatry for some years, particularly in the United States.
+Due to the efforts of Cade's colleagues in academia, lithium was finally approved by the US Food and Drug Administration in 1970.